kubrickfr/avsc-wiki/API.md

 + `name` {String} Message name to add the handler for.
 An error will be thrown if this name isn't defined in the protocol.
 At most one handler can exist for a given name (any previously defined handler will be overwritten).
-+ `handler(req, listener, cb)` {Function} Handler, called each time a message with matching name is received.
-The `listener` argument will be the corresponding `MessageListener` instance.
-The final callback argument `cb(err, res)` should be called to send the response back to the emitter.
++ `handler(req, cb)` {Function} Handler, called each time a message with matching name is received.
+The callback argument `cb(err, res)` should be called to send the response back to the emitter.

 Add a handler for a given message.